KelvinHere/Yoga_Milestone_4/testing.md

 - **Error and Invalid request handling**
     - Accesing while logged out redirectes to the sign in page
-    - Users who try a GET request are redirected to the home page with the error "Invalid request, please select lessons from the lessons page"
+    - GET request are redirected to the home page with the error "Invalid request, please select lessons from the lessons page"
-    - Users who post incorrect POST data are redirected to the home page with the error "Invalid request, please select lessons from the lessons page"
+    - POSTing incorrect form data redirects to the home page, with the error "Invalid request, please select lessons from the lessons page"
-    - If a lesson_id is invalid users will be redirected to the home page with the error "Invalid lesson, please select lessons from the lessons page"
+    - Submitting and invalid lesson_id redirectes to the home page, with the error "Invalid lesson, please select lessons from the lessons page"

 2. **remove_from_basket**
 - **Valid requests**
-    - Removed an item from the session basket
+    - Removes an item from the session basket

 - **Error and Invalid request handling**
     - Accesing while logged out redirectes to the sign in page
-    - Users who POST invalid data/lesson_id are returned to the basket with the error "Invalid request, no lesson was specified for deletion"
+    - POSTing invalid data/lesson_id redirects to the basket with the error "Invalid request, no lesson was specified for deletion"

 ## **Checkout Page**